 - ii.
-The Company has paid \$30,000 to its President for management fees and \$5,500 to the Chairman of the Board for consulting fees.
-It has also paid consulting fees to an agent of the firm for obtaining financings.
+The Company has paid \$68,400 to its President for management fees and \$37,555 to the Chairman of the Board for consulting fees.
+It has also paid consulting fees of \$65,719 to a key consultant of the firm for obtaining financings.
 Another agent has been paid \$2,500 to assist in taking the Company public. - iii.
-Gain on foreign exchange consists of the difference between the US and Canadian exchange rate on monies expended by the Company in Canadian dollars. - iv.
-The Company has accrued incentive stock options of \$12,000\$ for six months.
+Financing fees of \$28,175 were paid or payable to a shareholder of the Company to obtain financing for the Company. - iv.
+Gain on foreign exchange consists of the difference between the US and Canadian exchange rate on monies expended by the Company in Canadian dollars. - v.
+The Company has accrued incentive stock options of \$18,000 for nine months.
 This is calculated on 300,000 options over 5 years, which is 60,000 options per year.
-The value of these is calculated on the fair market value at the time of granting of the options of <math>\$.50 minus the option price of \$.10 times the number of options, which works out to \$24,000 per year or \$6,000 per quarter. - v.
-The Company has incurred \$10,000 in legal expenses for legal work towards patenting their technology. - vi.
+The value of these is calculated on the fair market value at the time of granting of the options of \$.50 minus the option price of \$.10 times the number of options, which works out to \$24,000 per year or \$6,000 per quarter. - vi.
+The Company has incurred \$24,492 in legal expenses for legal work towards patenting their technology, and for legal work on the registration statement in progress. - vii.
 The Company has incurred expenses for photocopying, faxing, courier and printing of cheques .
-Fees of \$1,094 for the creation of a website are included in this amount. - vii.
-Printing costs of \$1,615 were incurred for the printing of the business plan. - viii.
-Rental costs of \$200 per month are paid to maintain an office. - ix.
-Research and development fees consist of the bi-monthly charge of \$9,300 Canadian (approximately \$7,700 US) for software development related to color technology outside the visible spectrum. - x.
-Telephone costs are incurred to maintain telephones for the CEO of the Company. - xi.
+Fees of \$1,094 for the creation of a website are included in this amount. - viii.
+Printing costs of \$2,144 were incurred for the printing of the business plan. - ix.
+Rental costs of \$200 per month are paid to maintain an office. - x.
+Research and development fees consist of the bi-monthly charge of \$9,300 Canadian (approximately \$7,700 US) for software development related to color technology outside the visible spectrum, plus depreciation on the research and development equipment and amortization on the license. - xi.
+Telephone costs are incurred to maintain telephones for the CEO of the Company. - xii.
 Transfer agent fees of \$1,092 include the annual resident agent fees and filing list of officers in the amount of \$400.
 The balance of the fees is for transfer costs, original issue costs and interest charges on the balance outstanding.
-A registration fee of \$1,000 was paid to a new transfer agent. - xii.
-Travel costs were incurred for business trips by the President and a shareholder involved in the Company. - xiii.
-Interest expense is accrued on the note payable to Glencoe Capital Inc. at a rate of 15% per annum for two months, until the note was redeemed for shares for debt.
+A registration fee of \$1,000 was paid to a new transfer agent. - xiii.
+Travel and promotion costs of \$10,982 were incurred for business trips by the President and a key consultant involved in the Company. \$8,107 were paid to a shareholder for travel costs incurred while doing business for the Company.
+Promotion costs of \$1,853 were included in this cost. - xiv.
+Interest expense is accrued on the note payable to Glencoe Capital Inc. at a rate of 15% per annum for two months, until the note was redeemed for

-Estimated expenses over twelve months and required funds:
+The Company's estimated expenses over twelve months and required funds are as follows: